COVID-19 deaths: Plea in SC wants deadline for seeking ex gratia payment | Law-Order

 - India

-The plea filed by advocate Gaurav Kumar Bansal said it may not be desirable to continue the process of ex gratia payment without any outer limit.
+The plea has been filed by the Centre in a PIL, which was earlier instituted by lawyer Gaurav Kumar Bansal, saying it may not be desirable to continue the process of ex gratia payment without any outer limit.

-Bansal has urged the apex court to determine a deadline before which the claimants of persons who died can approach the authorities raising their claims.
+The government has urged the apex court to determine a deadline before which the claimants of persons who died can approach authorities raising their claims.

 ''Modify the order dated June 30, 2021 and other subsequent orders passed by this court in the captioned matter permitting any central agency to undertake sample scrutiny to verify the claimed documents processed by respective state governments for grant of ex gratia payment and take steps thereafter in accordance with the law.